Obama Farewell Speech In Chicago A Heartfelt Final Address For Outgoing President

 “You made the White House a place that was for everyone,” he said.

-He thanked his friend and Vice President, Joe Biden, and his family for their service and friendship, and said that he would serve the United States as a citizen “all my remaining days.”
+He thanked his friend and vice president, Joe Biden, and his family for their service and friendship, and said that he would serve the United States as a citizen “all my remaining days.”

 As the Obama farewell address drew to a close, Obama asked all citizens of the United States to serve as well, telling the new generation that he has been inspired by their patriotism and willingness to participate.